 Expenses.

-Title insurance premiums for the Title Policy (other than the costs of the endorsements to such Title Policy other than extended coverage), all State of Georgia, County transfer taxes, one-half (½) of the escrow fee, shall be borne and paid by Seller.
+One half (1/2) of title insurance premiums for the Title Policy (other than the costs of the endorsements to such Title Policy other than extended coverage), all State of Georgia, County transfer taxes, one-half (½) of the escrow fee, shall be borne and paid by Seller.

 The costs of the endorsements to the Title Policy (with the Purchaser causing Title Insurer to cause the cost of such endorsements to not be in excess of the amounts that Seller’s title company would charge for such endorsements if they were underwriting title), the cost of one-half of the Escrow Fee, and all recording fees respecting the Deed and all costs of updating or obtaining the Updated Survey shall be borne and paid by Purchaser.

-All documentary stamp tax and surtax paid on the Deed of conveyance for the Purchase Price shall be paid by the Seller prior to or at Closing.
+Georgia Transfer Tax.
+All Georgia state real estate transfer taxes due on the conveyance of the Property shall be paid by Seller at Closing in accordance with O.C.G.A. § 48-6-1.

 All other costs, charges, and expenses shall be borne and paid as provided in this Agreement, or in the absence of such provision, in accordance with applicable law or local custom, or by the party incurring such expense.